-If you read a lot of money advice forums, you’ll find many guarantors thought they were acting as a character reference.
+If you read a lot of money advice forums or you Google Amigo Loans reviews, you’ll find many guarantors thought they were acting as a character reference.
 “Yes, my friend will pay the loan back, no problem.”
 However, that signature means far more.
 The moment a guarantor signs on the dotted line, it means one thing… they are responsible for the loan.

 The applicant may be the person receiving the money, but here is the worrying truth.
 If they fail to make a payment, the loans company won’t bother chasing them.
 After all, they weren’t confident the applicant could make the payments in the first place.
 No, they will head for the guarantor.
 They are seen as the person who is better off and so are a far easier target.